jbhopkins/bioxtasraw/docs/source/tutorial/s1_sec.rst

     *   *Question:* Is the BSA peak one species?

 #.
 Find the useful region of the peak (constant |Rg|/MW), and send the buffer and sample
-    data to the main plot.
+    data to the Profiles plot.
 Carry out the standard |Rg| and MW analysis on the subtracted scattering profile.
 For BSA, we expect |Rg| ~28 Å and MW ~66 kDa.

 #.
 In the Series control tab, right click on the name of BSA curve in the list.
 Select export